ATTODataPortal/Documents-1/HowTo/HowToFieldWork.md

 <u>Hint:</u> The buttons on the right side support an easy filling of
 several resources (Table 4).

-Table 3: Filling help for the form fields.
+<span style="font-size:0.8em;"> Table 3: Filling help for the form fields.

 <table>
 <thead>